Carne Asada

 directions

-Preheat your grill to high heat.
+Preheat your grill or grill pan to high heat.

-Slice thinly against the grain and serve.
+Slice the beef thinly against the grain for maximum tenderness.

 Servings and timing